MdAbuBakarSani/asic-design-verification/uvm/assignments/virtual-sequences_virtual-sequencer/problem_statement_08/problem_statement_08.md

 - Create a **custom virtual sequence** that extends the base one
 - Register both using **`uvm_object_utils`**
 - Apply **factory override** in the **test**
-- Create the base virtual sequence using the factory
 - Verify at runtime which sequence is actually created using **`get_type_name()`**

 -----